-4.5 Accident Records
+Accident Records

-From January 2004, the accident records must be compliant with the Data Protection legislation.
+From January 2004, the accident records must be compliant with the data protection legislation.
 This ensures that personal details of those injured are protected.
+Accident records are stored in line with our Data Protection Policy.

 5. SAFETY TRAINING, INDUCTION & EMPLOYEE INFORMATION